The full list

 side and an instrumental on side B.

 Another track, It brings a tear, only appeared on a promotional single with a song by Yoice (later Analogy) on the other side.
+Their version of King Crimson's In the wake of Poseidon only appeared on the compilation cassette O.K. complessi.

 They later evolved into Perdio.